codeeno/aws-sso-cli/README.md

 ## Description

-Switch between temporary AWS SSO credentials of many different AWS accounts.
-Using the AWS Cli v2, it is required to create a profile for *each* account, which is not practical if you're working with a big (growing) list of acocunts and/or multiple instances of AWS SSO.
+Switch between temporary AWS SSO credentials all your AWS accounts using the command-line.
+Using the official AWS Cli v2, it is required to create a profile for *each* account, which is not practical if you're working with a big (growing) list of accounts and/or multiple instances of AWS SSO.

 ![Demo](demo.gif)